 In Greater China, a country that represents almost 30% of global manufacturing output, leading companies are harnessing intelligent manufacturing technologies - from the internet of things to 3D printing - to transform their operations and business models in a responsible way, showing great promises across industries.
 The manufacturers of the Global Lighthouse Network (GLN) have been identified at the forefront of this journey, by deploying these technologies at scale and generating new value and customer experiences within the factory and across value chains.
 Till now, there are 103 leading factory plants in this community – 37 of which are in Greater China.
 They came together to form the intelligent manufacturing community, fostering knowledge exchange globally and placing environmental, social, and governance (ESG) on the top of their agenda, with a strong focus on sustainability priorities and workforce engagement.

-What is the World Economic Forum doing on manufacturing and production?
+What is the World Economic Forum doing on manufacturing and value chains?

-The World Economic Forum’s Platform for Shaping the Future of Advanced Manufacturing and Value Chains enables solutions to the greatest challenges facing multiple industries, accelerating the growth of advanced manufacturing and helping stakeholders fulfil their social responsibility.
-It aims to accelerate inclusive technology as well as stimulate innovation, sustainability and employment.
+The World Economic Forum’s Platform for Shaping the Future of Advanced Manufacturing and Value Chains helps public and private sector leaders accelerate inclusive technology adoption, while stimulating innovation, sustainability, and employment.

-- The Global Lighthouse Network brings together 100 of the most advanced manufacturing factories in industries such as healthcare, electronics and automotive to scale innovations while creating opportunities for learning and collaboration.
+- The Global Lighthouse Network brings together 114 of the most advanced manufacturing factories across industries to scale innovations, while creating opportunities for learning and collaboration.

 Contact us for more information on how to get involved.